weaviate/weaviate-io/developers/weaviate/client-libraries/python/index.md

 `client.batch.rate_limit() as batch` is a new way to help avoid hitting third-party vectorization API rate limits.
 By specifying `request_per_minute` in the
 `rate_limit()` method, you can force the batching algorithm to send objects to Weaviate at the speed your third-party API is capable of processing objects.

-These methods now return completely localised context managers.
+These methods now return completely localized context managers.
 This means that `failed_objects` and `failed_references` of one batch won't be included in any subsequent calls.

 Finally, if the background thread responsible for sending the batches raises an exception this is now re-raised in the main thread rather than silently erroring.